Evaluate Conditions

 }

-to search for the list of conditions to evaluate.
+conditions indicates where in our data to search for the list of conditions to evaluate.

-indicates that all of the conditions much be truthy in order for
+The match_all set to true indicates that all of the conditions much be truthy in order for

-this evaluate to be considered a success (i.e. return True
+this evaluate to be considered a success (i.e. return True).

 {